-Public hospitals and medical facilities in Fiji are generally not as well-equipped as hospitals in Australia in terms of services, specialist equipment and pharmaceuticals.
+Public hospitals and medical facilities in Fiji are generally not as well-equipped as hospitals in Australia in terms of services, specialist equipment (including neo-natal) and pharmaceuticals.
 Travellers should note that hotels and resorts rely on public health facilities during medical emergencies.
 Many regional hospitals provide only basic services.
 Hospitals usually require a confirmation of payment guarantee from medical insurers or the payment of a deposit before admitting patients.
 In the case of a serious illness or accident, medical evacuation to Australia is usually necessary.
-Medical evacuation costs are considerable.
+Medical evacuation costs are very high.

 There are two operational decompression chambers in Fiji and both are located in the capital, Suva.
 They are at Suva Private Hospital and the Colonial War Memorial Hospital.
 Many of the popular dive sites are located away from Suva and divers needing emergency treatment are medically evacuated to the chambers.
 Rescue and emergency services are not as comprehensive as in Australia.

 You should be aware of the potential health risks associated with the traditional drink kava.
 Kava can react dangerously with alcohol and prescription medications, including anti-depressants.
 For more information, see the Victorian government kava factsheet.